 We Stand With Israel

-The Colorado Hebrew Chorale community is devastated by the recent events in Israel and Gaza.
-We support the state of Israel, and our choirs will continue to rehearse and perform; that is what we can do as musicians.
-Through music we mourn, and through music we assert visions of a hopeful world.
+The Chorale's two choirs continue to rehearse and perform during this trying time, for it is what we do as musicians: through music we mourn and through music we continue to assert visions of a hopeful and more peaceful world.